LukePappa/Ourism/text.md

-Your purpose is to find perfect fulfillment in the very act of existing.
+Perfect fulfillment may be found in the very act of existing, and one may devote themselves to this end.